ibm-cloud-docs/vpc/instance-profiles-vpc-bandwidth.md

 Instance profiles inform the available instance bandwidth of an instance.
 {: shortdesc}

-Instance Bandwidth is available for select customers.
-Contact IBM Sales if you are interested in purchasing and using this offering.
-{: preview}

 ## Bandwidth allocation for resources attached to an instance
 {: #attached-resources}